-Oracle Precision has invested in fiber laser marking technology from Needham Coding, whose range of fiber laser systems are renowned for their superior accuracy and reliability.
+Oracle Precision has invested in fibre laser marking technology from Needham Coding, whose range of fibre laser systems are renowned for their superior accuracy and reliability.
 Our CNC laser engraving machines can, amongst other applications, achieve the following:

 - Improve quality control procedures by adding traceable information to components.

 - Include logos and other branding information clearly and permanently.

 - Add bar codes, date codes, serial numbers, and other details with pinpoint accuracy.

 - Add CE marking for EU compliance, as well as other permanent compliance indicators.

 - Mark cables, printed circuit boards, and other electronic components.